A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is the family glitch?

-This article explains the family glitch in more detail, including the history of how it came to be and the people who are affected by it.
-And this article highlights some examples of how coverage affordability will — and will not — change under the new rules.
+This article explains the family glitch in more detail, including the history of how it came to be and the people who were affected by it.
+And this article highlights some examples of how coverage affordability changed (or did not change, depending on the circumstances) under the new rules.